josephwoodward/VSCodeILViewer/src/vscodeilviewer/README.md

 More features coming soon.

-## Requirements

-Currently only works on .NET Core apps using project.json.
-Support for .csproj is coming very soon.

 ## Known Issues

 - In order to refresh IL output you need to close the split pane and request IL again.
 - Delay in first de-compilation start up, this will be improved soon.
-- Project.json support only (.csproj coming soon)

 ## Release Notes